kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNACenterDNStestPing.png?raw=true "Import JSON")

-At this point the environment should be set up to onboard devices within Vlan 5 using the network address ***192.168.5.0/24*** utilizing either ***option 43*** or ***DNS Discovery***.
+At this point, the environment should be set up to onboard devices within VLAN 5 using the network address ***192.168.5.0/24*** utilizing either ***option 43*** or ***DNS discovery ***.

 ### Step 4.2 - ***Reset EEM Script***
-When testing you will frequently need to start again on the switch to test the whole flow.
-To accomplish this paste this small script into the 9300 target switch which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:
+When testing, you will frequently need to start again on the switch to test the whole flow.
+To accomplish this, paste this small script into the 9300 target switch, which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:

 ```
 tclsh